The Musk/Twitter saga feels like digital theater

 — Bret Taylor (@btaylor) July 8, 2022

-Now, this whole drama in undoubtedly having an effect Twitter employees, who have to sit by and watch as their potential boss-to-be mocks Twitter leadership and company policies to his 100-million-plus followers on Twitter.
+Now, this whole drama is undoubtedly having an effect Twitter employees, who have to sit by and watch as their potential boss-to-be mocks Twitter leadership and company policies to his 100-million-plus followers on Twitter.
 Musk also doesn’t appear to respect the years of work done at Twitter to control misinformation and only offered broad-stroke solutions to that complex problem.
 Little surprise, then, that many Twitter employees are already planning to depart the company, per Newton.

 But, on the other hand, stock-owning Twitter employees—including CEO Parag Agrawal—have a lot to gain financially if the deal, which offers a generous $54.20 per share, goes through.
 Twitter’s stock has taken a beating during Musk’s strange dance with the company.